theNewDynamic/oregonsadventurecoast.com/content/sitepages/dining-options-for-take-out-curbside-and-delivery.md

 [**Zen Authentic Thai and Sushi Bar**](https://zenthaisushi.com/) - Take-out only of their full menu

+**FAST FOOD** - all fast food with drive through windows are open for pick up though the drive through only.

 #### Restaurants Temporarily Closing until the restrictions on seated dining are lifted:

 **Brickstone's at The Red Lion** - CLOSED; Hotel guest can receive breakfast to go bags